Who is Uniting?

 Can I still earmark my donations to programs and services in my local community?

 Yes.
 Uniting is committed to providing the same service to their clients.
 Your donations will be as important as ever to fund local programs in your community.
-The programs and services you care about – the services that make a difference.

 What will happen to donations I give now?